LombardiDaniel/Freya/README.md

 ## Deployment

-Freya was intended to be used on apartment verandas.
+Freya is intended to be a cheap autonomous garden, used primarily on apartment verandas.
 The software is written in C++ Arduino, and has a few sensors in it, that can be used and combined to measure/do what ever the user feels like.
+There is no Soil Acidity sensor because they can be quite expensive, and therefore, are over the desired budget.
+It need one power source (a simple 110V power outlet will do) but needs to be stepped down to 9-12V, to be suitable to the Arduino.

+## Built With

+* [Atom](http://atom.io/) - The text editor used
+* [Arduino IDE](https://www.arduino.cc/en/main/software) - Compile and upload software used
+*Various other softwares were used, such as Atom Packages, Github itself and others, that will not be listed here, to keep things simple.*

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/LombardiDaniel/Freya/).

+## Authors

+* **Daniel Lombardi** - *Initial work* - [LombardiDaniel](https://github.com/LombardiDaniel)

+See also the list of [contributors](https://github.com/LombardiDaniel/Freya/contributors) who participated in this project.

+## Acknowledgments

+* Hat tip to anyone whose code was used
+* Inspiration
+* etc